Historic churches · East Midlands

 - Where is St. Mark's Church, Nottingham?

-- St. Mark's Church, Nottingham is in East Midlands, in the United Kingdom — coordinates 52.9583°, -1.1456°.
+- St. Mark's Church, Nottingham is in the East Midlands, United Kingdom (postcode NG3 1FF), in the parish of Nottingham, unparished area.

 - When was St. Mark's Church, Nottingham built?

-- Who designed St. Mark's Church, Nottingham?
+- How do I get to St. Mark's Church, Nottingham?